 5. Throughout this entire series J.K.
 Rowling has repeatedly rubbed everybody’s noses in the existence of a poltergeist; an entity believed by paranormal researchers to be generated as a manifestation of the psychic disturbance produced by turbulent human emotions — without ever having existed as an actual, living human being, and consequently, although it must be classified as a spirit, it is not actually a ghost.

-6. It was stated outright in PoA that a wizard can live without his soul.
+6. It was stated outright in PoA that a wizard’s body can live without his soul.
 The dysfunctional condition of those who have been administered the Dementor’s Kiss is due to the fact that their souls have allegedly been eaten.
-And, consequently, no longer exist.
+And, consequently, no longer exist in the physical world.

 Got all that?
-We have still basically been reviewing components of my original, hypothesis with a few more recent updates to this point.
+To this point, we have still basically been reviewing components of my original, hypothesis with a few more recent updates.
 Now we will move on to some of the more speculative issues, and some more recent explorations.
 First, we need to ask ourselves some questions:

 1. Why did the curse rebound?
-For that matter just what kind of a curse was it?
+For that matter just what curse was it?

-2. Just what actions did Voldemort take in his to attempt to make himself immortal?
+2. What actions did Voldemort take in his to attempt to make himself immortal?
 How did he manage to achieve deathlessness?
 For he did certainly manage to achieve that.

 3. What is the nature of the connection between Voldemort and Harry?